NIHOPA/predictivebreakthroughs/README.md

 # Predictive Breakthroughs

 This repository contains code to reproduce the results of the predictive breakthroughs manuscript.
-In addition, it includes code that can be used independently for cocitation network (CCN) computation and MCL/R-MCL (Regularized Markov Clustering Algorithm).
+In addition, it includes code that can be used independently for co-citation network (CCN) computation and MCL/R-MCL (Regularized Markov Clustering Algorithm).
+The CCN code has been tested on the entire nih open citation collection with more than 25 million cited publications and 750 million citations.
 The R-MCL code algorithm has been tested on networks with more than 25 million nodes and 1 billion edges.

 ### Setup Environment